t-brink/LAMMPS-tutorial/03-molecular-dynamics-lattice-constant-and-thermal-expansion/README.txt

 towards equilibrium with our experiment.

-Since we do not want to model the whole room, we make some assumptions (this is basic thermodynamics).
-We assume the the room serves as a reservoir of heat and volume and that the temperature and pressure properties of the room do not change when equilibrating with the experiment (the room is infinitely big).
+Since we do not want to model the whole room, we make some assumptions (this is basic thermodynamics): We assume that the room serves as a reservoir of heat and volume and that the temperature and pressure properties of the room do not change when equilibrating with the experiment (the room is infinitely big).
 If we were theoreticians, we